lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-tries-to-find-the-one.md

 A fact Lucy's mum, Linda, regularly demonstrated by accidentally (but kind of on purpose) parking her industrial-sized behind on Lucy's phone - and any other phone in the area of designated derrière destruction.

+Anyway - again - enough about bums (for now).

-The apps Lucy downloaded were...
+The dating apps Lucy downloaded were...

 Minger...

-Big Bumble...
+Big Bum-ble...

 Willy Grinder...